EimantasZilis/Eigen/readme.md

 Finally, any file extension class must be put against `VALID_EXTENSIONS` variable.
 The rest of the software uses this dictionary to figure out which file extensions are supported and can be processed.

 ### Most common words
-Software copiles the list of most commonly used words within supported files.
+Software compiles the list of most commonly used words within supported files.
 It excludes any 'stopwords' which are most common words in English language which appear regardless of the context.
-These are 'I, You, me', etc.
+These are 'I, you, me', etc.

 The list of stopwords were taken from https://gist.github.com/sebleier/554280#gistcomment-2838837 and was hardcoded in stopwords.json.
 If the file with stopwords is not present, it will attempt to use the standard list of stopwords from `nltk.corpus` library

+### Output
+Once it finds the list of most common words, it will export a `output.csv` file containing the following columns:
+ - Word (#)
+ - Frequency
+ - Document
+ - Sentence containing the word

+'Word (#)' Represents one of the most common words appearing in files.
+'Frequency' is the number of times the most common word was found across files.
+'Document' is the location of the file it was referenced in.
+'Sentence containing the word' is the sentence the most common word was mentioned within the 'Document'.

+### Usage
+First, relevant `nltk` packages must be installed.
+To do so, execute `python main.py -i`
+This should only be done once.

+To find most common words used in files, run the software by passing in directory that contains relevant files.
+E.g. to process all files within `C:\Users\xxx\Desktop\test docs\` and `C:\Users\xxx\Documents` directories execute
+`python main.py --PATHS "C:\Users\xxx\Desktop\test docs" "C:\Users\xxx\Documents"`

+By default, it will export output.csv to desktop.
+To override output location, use `--OUTPUT` parameter.
+For example, `python main.py --PATHS "C:\Users\xxx\Desktop\test docs" "C:\Users\xxx\Documents" --OUTPUT C:\Users\xxx\downloads` would export output.csv to downloads folder instead.

+Lastly, the software will look for 20 most common words by default.
+This can be changed using `--COUNT` parameter.
+Enter an integer which specifies the number of words to look for.
+For example, `python main.py --PATHS "C:\Users\xxx\Desktop\test docs" "C:\Users\xxx\Documents" --OUTPUT C:\Users\xxx\downloads --COUNT 100` would look 100 most common words instead.